Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool resolves and installs custom node packs required by a ComfyUI workflow via ComfyUI-Manager.
-It lists the steps and distinguishes from sibling tools like install_custom_node (for individual nodes) and sync_node_dependencies.
+The description clearly states the tool 'resolves and installs the custom node packs a ComfyUI workflow requires'.
+It distinguishes from sibling tools like install_custom_node by focusing on workflow-level dependency resolution, and explicitly mirrors a CLI command, leaving no ambiguity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.